hughbien/thymerb/README.md

     end

     after do
-      `tmux set status-interval 15`
+      `tmux set status-interval 60`
       `vim -O ~/.thyme-today.md`
     end

 The `set` method sets different configurations.
 There are only two:

 * `:timer` is the number of minutes to countdown from
-* `:outfile` is the file to write out progress to for tmux integration
+* `:tmux` is the file to write out progress to for tmux integration

 The `option` method adds new options to the `thyme` command.
 In the above example, we can now execute `thyme -o`.
 Use `thyme -h` to see available